kkinnear/zprint/doc/reference.md

 is a style called `:minimal-smart-wrap` which will configure it to make minimal changes but will also still fix up problems like those above.

+Note that all comment wrapping (including smart-wrap) is performed after all of the formatting of any code.
+Comment wrapping is thus independent of indent-only, respect-nl, and respect-bl processing.

 #### :smart-wrap

 A set of configuration parameters for the smart wrap capability.